by chelsea schuyler

 Hydrogen Peroxide in Your Immune System

-When you get cut, your body’s hydrogen peroxide comes to the wound, signaling white blood cells, which come an average of 17 minutes later as the major backup that saves the day.
-If hydrogen peroxide is Jon Snow’s army, white blood cells are Sansa’s knights in the Battle of the Bastards.
+When you get cut, your body’s hydrogen peroxide comes to the wound and signals your white blood cells, which come an average of 17 minutes later as the major backup that saves the day.

 While hydrogen peroxide can do some damage, white blood cells spew out a medley of destroyers, including more hydrogen peroxide, but lots of other stuff too.
-It’s basically a weapons upgrade from the default gun to the flamethrower in, well, all video games.
+It’s basically a weapons upgrade from the default gun to the flamethrower in all the cool video games.

 Keeping Hydrogen Peroxide at Bay

 Wait, how do we keep hydrogen peroxide in our bodies if it’s a walking cell-bomb?
-Well, first, we isolate it into little packages in our cells called peroxisomes.
-There, we also make an enzyme (catalase) that keeps immobilizes it by splitting hydrogen peroxide (2H2O2) into water and oxygen (2H2O and O2).
+Well, first, it’s isolated into little packages in our cells called peroxisomes.
+There, an enzyme (catalase) keeps hydrogen peroxide immobilized by splitting it into water and oxygen (from 2H2O2 to 2H2O and O2).

-Hydrogen peroxide breaks down into water and oxygen naturally, but this enzyme speeds up that process, resulting in oxygen bubbles flying out everywhere.
+Now, hydrogen peroxide breaks down into water and oxygen naturally – if you left a bottle of it open for a long time it would eventually turn in a bottle of water.
+But this enzyme speeds up that process, resulting in oxygen bubbles flying out everywhere.

 Ever get a blood stain on your shirt?
 A great trick is to put hydrogen peroxide on it and watch the alka seltzery chemical reaction of fizzy goodness.
 Bonus: the stain will disappear!